PREDICTING SPOILAGE AND FAILURE IN HIGH SPEED PRODUCTION

 This resulted in continued project efforts to target £1.5m savings per production line through the application of a global data architecture and algorithm deployment to increase production, material quality and the increasing demand for sustainable manufacturing.

-The Data Analysis Bureau is data science and data engineering innovation company.
+T-DAB.AI is data science and data engineering innovation company.
 We develop innovative, bespoke machine learning-driven solutions to allow anyone to infuse technology with the spark of predictive intelligence.